Dr Laura LaBarge (she/her)

 Ecology and Conservation

-My current role at Exeter includes building a (near) real-time tracking system for terrestrial wildlife in Uganda’s Queen Elizabeth National Park with the long-term Banded Mongoose Research Project.
+My role at Exeter includes building a (near) real-time tracking system for terrestrial wildlife in Uganda’s Queen Elizabeth National Park with the long-term Banded Mongoose Research Project.
 This system will deliver data on interactions and avoidance between groups that are difficult to directly observe, but highly risky for these animals.

-I have received funding from the L.B.S Leakey Foundation (2018-2020), Animal Behavior Society, Explorer's Club, Mark Diamond Awards, RGZ Conservation Fund, and held a SUNY Presidential Fellowship (2016-2020).
+I have received funding from the L.B.S Leakey Foundation (2018-2020), Animal Behavior Society (US), Explorer's Club, Mark Diamond Awards, RGZ Conservation Fund, and held a SUNY Presidential Fellowship (2016-2020).

 Pumas maintain relationships with nearly 500 living species